riteable/docker-nginx-proxy/README.md

 ## Usage

-To start the server without SSL support (during development, for example):
+To start the server without LetsEncrypt SSL (during development):

 ```
-$ docker-compose up
+$ make up
 ```

-To start the server with SSL (LetsEncrypt) for production:
+To start the server with SSL in Swarm mode for production:

 ```
-$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build -d
+$ make deploy-ssl
 ```

-See **letsencrypt-nginx-proxy-companion** [docs](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion#step-3---proxyed-containers) for an example.
+Look inside the `Makefile` for more convenient commands.

 ## Basic auth